-West campus, when approached from Reynolda Road, delivers a special campus arrival experience through the quiet woods of Wake Forest Drive and direct access to the academic core.
-The experience can be enhanced by restoring the original alignment of Wake Forest Drive across Davis Field.
+The arrival on campus from Reynolda Road delivers a special experience through the quiet woods of Wake Forest Road and direct access to the academic core.
+The experience can be enhanced by restoring the original alignment of Wake Forest Road across Davis Field.
 This change simplifies automobile circulation and creates an opportunity to expand the open space of Davis Fields towards the woods of Reynolda House and Village.
 At the same time, there is potential for new buildings that are crucial to meeting the needs of academic programs.
-These buildings work together to create a new academic quadrangle that completes Larson's vision for this part of the campus:
+The approach to the Chapel from University Parkway in the east will be transformed by new academic buildings that define and preserve Poteat Field:

-- Realignment of Wake Forest Road includes restoring the road on the north side of Davis Field to create a noticeable arrival experience true to Larson's vision for the campus and expands the southwestern edge of Davis Field. - New admissions building better accommodates program and strengthens University welcome of prospective students.
+1. Realignment of Wake Forest Road includes restoring the road on the north side of Davis Field to create a noticeable arrival experience true to Larson's vision for the campus and expands the southwestern edge of Davis Field.

-- Additions to Salem Hall and new building provide space for program growth and further define the Science Quadrangle. - 4.
-Additions to Z. Smith Reynolds Library accommodate collections and student needs and refresh the library's north façade.
-Building sites on the east side of Davis Field provide additional classroom and office space to facilitate renewal of other academic buildings. - 5.
-New academic quadrangle east of Davis Field on axis with the library's new façade creates additional high-quality open space and realizes an idea that originated in Larson's campus plan. - 6.
-Additions on the south side of Scales Fine Arts Center provide additional program space and anchor the north end of the new academic quadrangle.
+- 2. Additions to Salem Hall and a new building site provide space for program growth and further define the Science Quadrangle. - 3.
+Renovation of ZSR Library to accommodate additional student study and group-work space. - 4.
+Renovation of Tribble Hall site to address building infrastructure and accessibility challenges, and provide modernized and updated academic teaching and office space. - 5.
+New academic quadrangle east of Davis Field on axis with the library's new façade creates additional highquality open space and realizes an idea that originated in Larson's campus plan. - 6.
+A new academic building on the south side of Scales Fine Arts Center provide additional program space and anchor the north end of the new academic quadrangle.